GRANT CRITERIA for FY2021

 QUALITY (30% of score)

 Reviewers will evaluate the applicant’s skill level and expertise related to the proposal.
-This will include assessing the work samples provided in the application and the applicant’s background, experience, and education in the related artistic, historic, or cultural-based medium.
+This will include assessing the work samples provided in the application and the applicant’s experience, training, and education in the related artistic, historic, or cultural-based medium.

-Experimental, new, or untested projects—especially those with potential for expanding or strengthening Boise’s cultural base—will also be considered.
+Experimental and/or new projects—especially those with potential for expanding or strengthening Boise’s cultural base—will also be considered.

 COMMUNITY BENEFIT (40% of score)